quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Additionally, a strain only meets the canonical definition of "inbred" if it has been subject to brother-sister mating for at least 20 generations [@url:www.informatics.jax.org/mgihome/nomen/strains.shtml].
 We also removed the BXD68 RIL from our genome-wide scans, since we previously discovered a hyper-mutator phenotype in that strain; the C>A germline mutation rate in BXD68 is over 5 times the population mean, likely due to a private deleterious nonsynonymous mutation in *Mutyh* [@PMID:35545679].
 In total, we included 93 BXD RILs in our genome-wide scans.

-We used Snakemake [@PMID:34035898] to write a reproducible workflow for running the inter-haplotype distance method on the BXD dataset, which has been deposited in the GitHub repository associated with this manuscript.

 ### Identifying candidate single-nucleotide mutator alleles overlapping the chromosome 6 peak